-Prior to abandoning the conventional fashion week schedule, Gucci often opened or closed the festivities of Milan Fashion Week.
-It occasionally strayed into Paris Fashion Week, however, but Gucci generally presented as a hometown hero until the pandemic shook up the world.
+Prior to abandoning the conventional fashion week schedule, Gucci often bookended Milan Fashion Week.
+It occasionally strayed into Paris Fashion Week, however, but Gucci was usually the hometown hero prior to the COVID-19 pandemic.

 The in-person LA runway will coincide with the 10th LACMA Art+Film Gala, also sponsored by Gucci and scheduled for November 6.